DoctorFang/DoctorFang.github.io/aboutme.md

 I had a pretty winding path throughout my education/academic career.

 Starting with a bacheler's degree in Kinesiology at Shanghai University of Sport.
 I continued pursuing a master's degree with more focus on Biomechanics at the [University of Tennessee, Knoxville](https://krss.utk.edu/centers-labs/biomechanics-laboratory/).
-During my master's, my interests shifted towards the engineering side and that eventually drove me to pursue a PhD in biomedical engineering at [Worcester Polytechnic Institute](https://wp.wpi.edu/MBL/).
+During my master's, my interests shifted towards the engineering side and that drove me to get a PhD in biomedical engineering at [WPI Musculoskeletal Biomechanics Lab](https://wp.wpi.edu/MBL/).

 I have been working in the [NAU Biomechatronics Lab](https://biomech.nau.edu/) since 2019.
 As a postdoc, I have attempted several NIH grants and am recently awarded the [F32 Postdoctoral Fellowship](https://researchtraining.nih.gov/programs/fellowships/F32).

-Since very early on, I know I want a career in academia.
+Being a professor/scientist was my top career choice at a very young age.
+I'm a little surprised and glad that this hasn't changed after all these years.
 Despite moments of self-doubt, it's been a fun ride so far.

 ### Rock Climbing
-For me, rock climbing is an element that balances my (sometimes overwhelming) academic life, a way to know myself and push my limits, and a medium to connect with nature and friends.
+For me, rock climbing is an element that balances the(sometimes overwhelming) academic life, a way to know myself and push limits, and a medium to connect with nature and friends.

-I have been following climbing research and training to improve my own climbing.
-One day, I hope to link this hobby with my profession!
+I like to follow the latest research and apply them to improve my own climbing.
+Thinking about combining my passion for biomechanics AND climbing, I hope to be the one who can offer knowledge to help other climbers!
 ![Crepe](/assets/img/Climbing.jpeg){: .mx-auto.d-block :}